IgniteUI/igniteui-cli/README.md

 ```

 ## Usage
 The main entry point is `igniteui` and is also aliased as `ig`.
 Both can be used interchangeably to call available commands.
+Check out our [Wiki documentation](https://github.com/IgniteUI/igniteui-cli/wiki) for more details.

 ### Step by step
 To get a guided experience through the available options, simply run: